Don't worry. This expanded view is only used to allow editing of the content in this area (Twitter widget).

 - Men's Bible Study - The Jimmies

 A Men's bible study based on the book of James, lead by Scott Howard.
-Each week we will read a chapter and discuss the impact on our lives.
-It's a continuous study that repeats every five weeks through the 5 chapters of James, but will have different applications due to the lives impacted.
-This group will meet every Monday @ 6:30-7:30 p.m. in the Aulick Center living room, starting on September 18.
-If interested, please contact Scott at email@example.com.
+This group usually meets every Monday @ 6:30-7:30 p.m. in the Aulick Center living room, but are taking a winter break.
+If interested, please contact Scott at firstname.lastname@example.org.
 Visit our Facebook page updates on the study.

 Moms on the Move

 A weekly gathering for moms with younger children to walk and talk.
-Meets on Mondays at 9:00 a.m., starting on September 11 (Shoaff Park playground).
-Meet at different parks throughout the city or Glenbrook Mall (depending on weather).
+Meets on Mondays at 9:00 a.m.
+Check out the Moms on the Move Facebook page for the weekly location.
 Kids can play while moms talk and walk.
-This group is lead by Kelli Leighty; for more info contact her at firstname.lastname@example.org.
-Visit our Facebook page to stay updated on current group outings.
+This group is lead by Kelli Leighty; for more info contact her at email@example.com.
+Visit our to stay updated on current group outings.